PacificBiosciences/FALCON/doc/falcon_manual.md

 You will need to decide the length cutoff.
 Typically, it will be nice to chose the threshold at the point you can get longest 15x to 20x for genome assembly.
-However, if the computational resource is abundant and you might find other applications of error corrected reads, you can set lower length cutoff to get more error corrected reads for your applications.
+However, if computational resources are abundant and you might find other applications of error corrected reads, you can set lower length cutoff to get more error corrected reads for your applications.